 Many B2B operators start with an AI builder to launch fast, then rebuild with a development team once requirements crystallize.
 This is often the correct sequencing: launch with a builder, close first customers, understand what the site actually needs to do, then build it properly.
 The risk is over-investing in the builder phase, because migration becomes more painful as the builder accumulates customizations and integrations.

-The strongest version of this approach: treat the builder deployment as a fixed-duration experiment with a defined rebuild trigger.
+The strongest version of this approach is to treat the builder deployment as a fixed-duration experiment with a defined rebuild trigger.
 “We will use this platform for six months.
 If we need [specific integration or capability], we will scope the rebuild then.”
-That framing prevents the drift where builder workarounds compound into a six-month technical debt problem.
+That framing prevents the drift where builder workarounds compound into a technical debt problem.

 What Building a Website with AI Looks Like When It Works Well